-7.3 Measuring progress
+7.2 Measuring progress

-Monitoring, evaluating and reporting are integral components of adaptive water management.
-Monitoring how water moves through the landscape and how the environment responds informs ongoing improvements to planning and operational decisions.
-This information will also assist in determining whether the LTWP is meeting its objectives and targets and will inform revisions of this LTWP.
+Monitoring, evaluating and reporting (MER) to support adaptive management are integral to informing planning and operational decisions.
+Monitoring how water moves through the landscape and how the environment responds informs ongoing improvements to water management.
+This information will also assist in informing revisions of this LTWP every five years.